Updated: 09.07.2025

 how to dry cure meat

-Preparing the Meat
+Preparing the Meat For The Meat Curing Process

-Before you begin the dry curing process, it’s important to properly prepare the meat.
+Before you begin the dry curing process, it’s important to properly prepare the raw meat.
 Start by selecting a high-quality cut of meat, such as pork belly or beef brisket.
 Trim off any excess fat, and cut the meat into uniform pieces that are easy to handle.

 how to dry cure meat